-Given the historical metrics, current revenue projections and annual state expenses, the State has an estimated capacity to issue approximately \$300 to \$400 million of new State of Alaska general fund paid debt for essential infrastructure projects over the next ten years without impacting its current credit rating. \$110 million of this estimated capacity is already authorized, but not yet issued leaving a new authorization capacity of \$200 to \$300 million over the next ten years.
-The decline in State Unrestricted General Fund (UGF) revenue that began in fiscal year 2015 has moderated and appears to have stabilized.
-Even so, the State continues to project UGF revenue for the next 10 years that is well below recent historical levels.
-For the next four years the State has more debt currently outstanding than is recommended in policy for the projection timeframe.
-The estimated new authorization debt capacity should be utilized judiciously for essential projects to minimize negative credit impacts.
+Given changes in revenue categorization and use in fiscal year 2019 combined with historical metrics, current revenue projections, and annual state expenses, the State has an estimated capacity to issue approximately \$2 billion of new State of Alaska general fund paid debt for essential infrastructure projects over the next ten years without impacting its current credit rating. \$110 million of the estimated capacity is already authorized but not yet issued leaving a new authorization capacity of approximately \$1,900 million over the next ten years.
+This is a significant increase over the estimated capacity in January 2018 of \$300-400 million with the increase being primarily due to the addition of earnings of the Permanent fund transferred to the General Fund as unrestricted revenue in fiscal year 2019.
+The decline in State Unrestricted General Fund (UGF) revenue that began in fiscal year 2015 moderated and gradually improved through fiscal year 2018.
+And while more recently oil prices and correlated state revenue projections have dipped, the re-classification of revenue coming from investment income of the State's Permanent Fund in FY 2019 has an overwhelmingly positive effect on debt capacity.
+With the addition of revenue from the Permanent Fund to the General Fund the State projects strong and growing UGF revenue for the next 10 years.
+The estimated debt capacity should be utilized judiciously for essential projects to minimize negative credit impacts.